-Shuts down any IDE hard disk drives in the system after a period of inactivity.
-This time period is user-configurable to 1-15 Min or Disable.
-This feature does not affect SCSI hard drives.
+This shuts down any IDE hard disk drives in the system after a period of inactivity.
+This time period is user-configurable from 1 Min to 15 Min or Disable.
+This feature does not affect SCSI hard disks.

-Suspend Mode (Disable)
+Doze Mode, Standby Mode, Suspend Mode (Disable)

-Sets the period of time after which each of these modes activate: 30 sec, 1 Min, 2 Min, 4 Min, 8 Min, 20 Min, 30 Min, 40 Min, 1 Hour, and Disable.
+These fields set the period of time after which each of these modes activate: 1 Min, 2 Min, 3 Min, 4 Min, 8 Min, 20 Min, 30 Min, 40 Min, or 1 Hour.
+The default setting is Disable.